SlyMarbo/spdy/README.md

 )

 func Serve(w http.ResponseWriter, r *http.Request) {
-	// Ping returns a channel which will send a bool. ping, err := spdy.PingClient(w)
+	// Ping returns a channel which will send an empty struct. ping, err := spdy.PingClient(w)
 	if err != nil {
 		// Not using SPDY.
 	}

 	select {
-	case _, ok := <- ping:
+	case response := <- ping:
-		if ok {
+		if response != nil {
 			// Connection is fine.
 		} else {
 			// Something went wrong.